MPtBf/mc_crafting_table_algorithm_web/README.md

 # Simple web site with Minecraft crafting table algorithm

-Select items from bottom "creative inventory" slots, place them in slots, get result of craft (if items are placed in exsisting craft pattern).
+Select bottom "creative inventory" slots, place items in slots of a crafting grid, get result of craft (if items are placed in exsisting craft pattern).

 Creative inventory is a list of slots with infinite resource in them, these slots cannot be replaced or removed